Jenny Lake

 Jenny and Jackson Lakes are the only lakes in Grand Teton National Park where motorboats are permitted; both lakes have scenic tours available.
 A 2005 study of the water quality of the lakes in Grand Teton National Park indicated that all the lakes in the park were still considered pristine and that they had not been impacted by air or water pollution.

 Jenny Lake is a starting point for many day and overnight hiking trips.
-The 7.1 mi Jenny Lake Trail loops around the lake and is considered to be relatively easy due to the small altitude gain of 700 ft.
-However, the altitude increases rapidly once Cascade Canyon is entered.
+The 7.1 mi Jenny Lake Trail loops around the lake and is considered to be relatively easy due to the small elevation gain of 700 ft.
+However, the elevation increases rapidly once Cascade Canyon is entered.

 Jenny Lake is named after a Shoshone Indian woman who married an Englishman, Richard "Beaver Dick" Leigh.
-Jenny, and their 6 children, died of Smallpox in 1876.
+Jenny and their six children died of smallpox in 1876.